Loader gif

 You don’t need an elaborate filing system to keep good track of your tax information — a simple file or box will do.
 The important thing is to make sure everything is in one place where you can easily find it later.
 Don’t put any other documents in this file or box.
 You’ll save yourself a lot of sorting later on.

-Start by saving receipts for expenses related to tax deductions and credits in a safe place throughout the year.
+Start by saving receipts for expenses related to tax and credits in a safe place throughout the year.
 If you’re self-employed, be sure to keep receipts for all your business expenses, both big and small.

 Business expenses reduce your self-employment tax, as well as your income tax, so you don’t want to miss any of them!